The goal of the Farm to School Project is to cultivate healthy food connections between farms, canteens, classrooms, and communities.

 - Integrating food-based eco literacy into the school curriculum

 - Closing the loop of waste and packaging in the school food system through waste reduction, composting, and recycling strategies

 Stay in the loop with the Farm to School Food Network

 We’re interested in building healthy schools, thriving farms, and connected communities

-The Farm to School Food Network is a community of diverse voices interested in improving connections between farms and schools in Victoria, Australia.
+The Farm to School project is a community of diverse voices interested in improving connections between farms and schools in Victoria, Australia.

 Please sign up to connect with us.
-We promise to only send you updates on our the Farm to School Food program, and will never spam you.
+We promise to only send you updates on our the Farm to School project, and will never spam you.

 We will not share your details with any third parties.